ictinnovaties-zorg/openwindesheart-demo/README.md

 # OpenWindesheart-Demo

-This project features a mobile demo-application for the OpenWindesheart SDK.
+This project features a mobile demo-application for the OpenWindesheart library.
 For detailed docs visit [OpenWindesheart](https://github.com/ictinnovaties-zorg/openwindesheart)

 ## Support